danielwang/aemo-gel-site/docs/guides/roles/ux-designer.md

-import InternalLink from './../../_internalLink' import Foundation from '../foundation' import Foundations from '../foundations'
+import InternalLink from './../../_internalLink' import Foundation from '../foundation' import Foundations from '../foundations' import Knowledge from '../knowledge' import KnowledgeContainer from '../knowledgeContainer'

 >What do I need to know as a UX designer?
 Here are the resources to help designers onboarding!